wmlele/devise-otp/README.md

 - Return to the root directory of devise-otp
 - Run "rake test"

-To check Pull Requests for formatting errors:
+To check Ruby syntax and formatting:
-- Run "./bin/rubocop"
+- Rubocop: "./bin/rubocop"
+- ERB Lint (for views): "./bin/erb\_lint -a --lint-all"

 ## Authors